espressif/esp-matter/docs/en/developing.rst

 -  The driver's attribute update API just handles the attributes that are actually relevant for the device.
-For example, a color_dimmable_light handles the power, brightness, hue and saturation.
+For example, a color_temperature_light handles the power, brightness, hue, saturation and temperature.

    ::